utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 }
 ```

-Now we get the following result as you can test out in this Codepen.
+Now we get the following result which you can test out in this Codepen.

 > Note: Browser support is not big, so you might not see it behave as expected.
-I've added the GIF, in the beginning to showcase how it works.
+In the beginning, I added the GIF to showcase how it works.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="result" data-user="rebelchris" data-slug-hash="JjRgaQx" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS Aspect Ratio it's finally here">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/JjRgaQx">